-Things to Consider Before You Act:
+Things to Consider Before You Act

 - 1. Is the situation an emergency or non-emergency? - 2.
-Should intervention be direct, indirect or both?

-EMERGENCY NON-EMERGENCY DIRECT DIRECT INTERVENTION, EMERGENCY Take someone's keys away, drive the person home Remove the person from the situation Administer CPR DIRECT INTERVENTION, NON- EMERGENCY Talk to the person directly about the situation INDIRECT INDIRECT INTERVENTION, EMERGENCY Call 911 Seek assistance from a professional Distract the people involved Enlist help from others INDIRECT INTERVENTION, NON-EMERGENCY Speak to and get help from someone with more expertise and/or authority; your campus Title IX Coordinator, a campus administrator, or other professional
+Should intervention be direct, indirect or both? - a.
+For emergency direct intervention, consider: - taking someone's keys away, drive the person home. - remove the person from the situation - administer CPR - b.
+For emergency indirect intervention, consider - call 911 - seek assistance from a professional - distract the people involved - enlist help from others - c.
+For non-emergency direct intervention, consider - talking to the person directly about the situation - d.
+For non-emergency indirect intervention, consider - speaking to and getting help from someone with more expertise and/or authority; campus TIX Coordinator, campus administrator, or other professional

-ULTIMATELY, BE SURE TO S.E.E.:
+ULTIMATELY, BE SURE TO S.E.E.

 - SAFE REPORTING: Choose a course of action, direct or indirect, that best ensures the safety of those involved, including yourself. - EARLY INTERVENTION: Take action before the problem becomes worse. - EFFECTIVE HELPING: Implement specific helping skills depending on the situation.
-For more information on Bystander Intervention in situations of intimate partner violence or sexual assault, please visit the University of Hawaii System Office of Institutional Equity website at www.hawaii.edu/titlelX.
+For more information on Bystander Intervention in situations of intimate partner violence or sexual assault, please visit the University of Hawaii System Office of Institutional Equity website at www.hawaii.edu/titleix.